Wahlen Works - Milwaukee, WI

 Wahlen Works: We’ve Got Milwaukee History

-In the years since, we have become the caretakers of some of Milwaukee’s most historic and distinctive properties, earning the trust of facility managers, property managers, and general contractors throughout Milwaukee and southeastern Wisconsin.
+In the years since, Wahlen Works has become the caretaker of some of Milwaukee’s most historic and distinctive properties—earning the trust of facility managers, property managers, and general contractors throughout Milwaukee and southeastern Wisconsin.
+In addition to MCW, here are some of the Milwaukee landmarks we are proud to service and maintain.

-In 2001, the Quadracci Pavilion opened, with its movable wing-like brise soleil becoming an instant Milwaukee icon.
-We are honored to be responsible for the care and maintenance of their stunning underground parking facility — one that has inspired a Porsche commercial, and is the first impression most visitors have of the museum.
+In 2001, the Quadracci Pavilion opened, with its movable, wing-like brise soleil becoming an instant Milwaukee icon.
+We are honored to be responsible for the care and maintenance of their stunning underground parking facility—one that has inspired a Porsche commercial and is the first impression most visitors have of the museum.

-The Garages of The Third Ward.
-The Historic Third Ward District is called that because 70 buildings in its 10 square blocks are on the National Register of Historic Places.
-They were built in a 36-year span after a fire destroyed 440 buildings in 1892.
-Today the Third Ward is a must-see for visitors to Milwaukee.
-“Its district of well preserved, large historic buildings, festival grounds, art galleries, theatre groups, eating and drinking establishments, and special events make it a unique attraction in the Milwaukee metro area.”
+“Its district of well preserved, large historic buildings, festival grounds, art galleries, theatre groups, eating and drinking establishments, and special events make it a unique attraction in the Milwaukee metro area,” according to the City of Milwaukee’s Department of City Development.
 We are as proud of the Third Ward as we are to maintain the vast majority of the garages in the district.

 Parking Lot Striping for Compliance And Safety